Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Our method

+In the tomography case, only after all samples are collected, we turn accumulated density into a transmittance estimate, assuming exponentially decaying media, as $T = \exp(-\tau)$; this makes it an unbiased estimator.
+While collecting the product of individual transmittances is mathematically equivalent, our density importance sampling strategy would make it a biased estimator (see Jensen's inequality above).
 In practice, primary path and secondary rays (i.e. next-event estimation, NEE) can also use different strategies: for NEE in particular, we can heavily skew the sampling towards the Gaussian level of the pyramid, which contains most of the energy in the volume, drastically reducing rendering time.
 We explore some of these in Section~\ref{sec:results} as well.